Creative and affordable ways to give cash or gift cards.

-It is the time of year when many of us will be giving the gift of money to graduates and newlyweds.
+It is the time of year when many of us will be giving the gift of money to graduates or newlyweds.
 Good manners require you to follow protocol – you put a check into a card, seal the envelope, and hand it to the recipient.

-Creative manners allows you to follow your spirit.
+Creative manners allow you to follow your spirit.
 When you express yourself by putting a little extra thought into what you give, those around you will say, “Now that’s how things should be done” or “Why didn’t I think of that?

 Instead of giving the card in the plain envelope that comes with the card – here are some super easy ways to make embellished envelopes that will make your gift have a lot more present presence.
 You probably have all the items you need for embellishing in your craft supplies.

 Easy and Creative Ways to Give Cash or Gift Cards

 With scissors make vertical cuts around the edge of the layers of tissue paper to form petals.
 Fluff with your finger.
 Hot glue a bead, button, or decorative item onto the center.
 Seal envelope as usual.

 A Little Bit of Luxe– Wrap a strip of decorative gift-wrap around the envelope.
 Use a glue stick to attach.
 Wrap coordinating cording around the envelope a few times and tie in a knot.
 Knot faux pearls onto the ends of the cord.

 Buckled Up– If you have a small buckle you can thread ribbon through it and use as a fashionable closure.
 Glue one end of the ribbon to the center of the buckle, looping around the center and gluing on underside of ribbon.

 Make sure the slits are cut long enough for ribbon to go through without getting bunched up.
 Cut two slits parallel with each other and 1/4″ apart on each side of the envelope about 1/4″ from the edges and in line with the slits on flap.

 Snippets and Brass – Spread ends of a brass fastener and center on 3 – 4 inches of ribbon.
 Cinch center of ribbon and pinch fastener ends around ribbon.

 Punch two holes in the top, one on each side along the crease as shown.
 Thread ribbon through and knot on inside of envelope.
 Voila! you have created a chic little purse.

 Beaded– Hot glue a line of small beads to the flaps edge.

 Wedding Bow – Punch two holes on the bottom section of envelope’s flap.
 Draw the holes onto body of the envelope and then make two holes on body, making sure they line up with flap holes.

 Don’t forget – you can embellish large mailing envelopes, too.

 All of the ideas here use existing envelopes.
-If you want to make your own envelopes out of a variety of papers, you can see ideas, in another post I have on creative ways to give cash or gift cards.
+If you want to make your own envelopes out of a variety of papers, you can see ideas in another post I have on creative ways to give cash or gift cards.